 Try this visualisation several times over a period of days or a week.
 As you become more aware, write down what else you notice, things that perhaps you didn’t quite see before.
 Once you have made general observations about what you are feeling, get a sense of the exact moment that you lose your boundary.
 Keep writing and exploring as you delve deeper into this exercise.

 As well as using visualisation (which is easier for some than others).
-You can also carry out this exercise during any real life encounters throughout the week.
-It would be helpful to use a mixture of real life encounters and visualisation of situations.
+You can also carry out this exercise during any real-life encounters throughout the week.
+It would be helpful to use a mixture of real encounters and visualisation of situations.
 The more you do this, the easier it will become to observe yourself.

-2. Boundaries are your birthright & owing your body
+2. Boundaries for empaths are your birthright & owing your body

 Everyone is entitled to boundaries.
 It’s your birthright.
 It’s your body; your energy field and you are meant to be completely in charge of it.
 Your boundaries are your own responsibility.
 If you are not implementing them, then no one else is going to do it for you and you will frequently feel depleted.